MineTrax/minetrax.github.io/docs/web/site-settings.md

 :::

 ### 6. Account Link Success Broadcast
 The broadcast message to send when the account link is successful.
 This message will be sent to all players on the server.
-You can use this to notify players about the account link. {PLAYER} will be replaced with the player name.
+You can use this to notify players about the account link. \{PLAYER\} will be replaced with the player name.

 Eg:
 ```